DBecker7/DB7_TeachingApps/README.md

 - Two-Way Tables (might just be teaching materials).
 - Transformations of Random Variables
-    - Demonstrate at least two x-values, show that the y-values stay the same
+    - Demonstrate transformation of at least two x-values
 - Marginal and conditional distributions (might just be teaching materials)
 - Measures of spread
-    - same idea as above, but generate data to have a pre-specified IQR and variance.
     - Method: generate data within quartiles according to a transformed beta distribition within Q2:Q3 and transformed exponential for the upper tail (mirrored across median).
 As variance slider changes, change parameters to select exact variance (maybe alpha = 1, beta increases by a fixed amount for Beta, lambda increases for exponential to make variance increase match slider).